rajerai/learning-library/oci-library/oci-hol/block-volume/bv/block-volume.md

     ![](images/format-mount.png " ")

-    **Note** When mounting a storage volume for the first time, you can format the storage volume and create a single, primary partition that occupies the entire volume by using fdisk command (Caution: Using fdisk to format the disk deletes any data on the disk).
+    **Note:** When mounting a storage volume for the first time, you can format the storage volume and create a single, primary partition that occupies the entire volume by using fdisk command (Caution: Using fdisk to format the disk deletes any data on the disk).

 ## Acknowledgements

-- **Author** - Flavio Pereira, Larry Beausoleil
+- **Author** - Rajeshwari Rai, Prasenjit Sarkar
 - **Adapted by** -  Tom McGinn, Database Product Management
 - **Contributors** - Oracle LiveLabs QA Team (Kamryn Vinson, QA Intern, Arabella Yao, Product Manager Intern, DB Product Management)
-- **Last Updated By/Date** - Tom McGinn, October 2020
+- **Last Updated By/Date** - Rajeshwari Rai, February 2021

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/oracle-cloud-infrastructure-fundamentals).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.